AnshMittal1811/NLP/README.md

 # NLP

-This is a course repository for the course on Natural Language Processing.
+This is a course repository for the course on Hands-on NLP with NLTK and Scikit-learn.